|Hammer Throw||80.71||Halle||25 MAY 2013|

 “I’m satisfied with my shape this season, even if the hip injury disturbed me constantly.
 I didn’t feel the pain when I competed, but huge discomfort appeared after events.
 The injury didn’t allow me to fulfil all technical details I had to do in the circle,” Nazarov explains.

-After coming back home at the end of June, Dilshod decided to make a pre-Olympic reboot, increasing training’ loadings, but a little later he felt that he cannot scramble out of pit with his condition.
+After coming back home at the end of June, Dilshod decided to make a pre-Olympic reboot, increasing training loadings, but a little later he felt that he cannot scramble out of the pit with his condition.

 “I was little scared,” Dilshod confesses.
 “One week before my trip to Rio de Janeiro, I came to the Czech Republic to do my technical practice together with my manager and all the things fell into place.
 My training results went up and I could go to the Rio keeping calm.”

 “Those are incredible and very pleasant feelings, when you’re honoured by your country to bear the national flag.
-I was flag bearer at Opening Ceremony eight years ago and those memories are one of the brightest in my life.
-This year I got the Ceremony from straight the plane, as I joined my team four hours after my landing in Rio on a transatlantic flight.
+I was flag bearer at the Opening Ceremony eight years ago and those memories are one of the brightest in my life.
+In 2016, I got to the Ceremony from straight the plane, as I joined my team four hours after my landing in Rio on a transatlantic flight.
 As a result, I felt too tired, but I was charged with positive energy and the Olympic mood.
 I came to Rio ready to fight for the top places but the Games are very special competitions, full of surprises.
-Who can create surprise in our field?
-Let’s see.
-Maybe, it’ll be young Qatari Ashraf Amgad Elseify; at least, I liked his physical and technical condition when we competed together this summer.
-In any case, I hope I’m also ready to surprise my fans in Rio,” Dilshod said the morning after the Opening Ceremony of the Olympic Games in Rio de Janeiro.
+Dilshod said the morning after the Opening Ceremony of the Olympic Games in Rio de Janeiro.

 In 2001, Dilshod Nazarov graduated from the Tajik Institute of Sports and Physical Culture and in 2006 from the Tajik State Economic Institute as international relations manager.
 He was married in the age of 19.
-His son Dalyer was born in 2002 and daughter Amina in 2004.
+His first son Dalyer was born in 2002, daughter Amina in 2004 and second son Iskandar in 2016.

 Dilshod Nazarov has a tradition to gather all his family together before his departure to different competitions.
 That is the time when he can show his culinary talent for his loved ones.
 Dilshod’s trump dish is pilaf, which needs sometimes 5 hours for cooking on the fire.